Our Pledge Towards Sustainability

 Our pledge towards sustainability

 Sustainability is one of the key elements of our strategic theme to become a purpose-driven organisation.
-Our strategy is two-pronged.
-We commit to investing resources and influencing our networks to reduce negative EES impacts, while creating a net positive impact through our business activities.
+Our strategy is two-pronged: we are committed to investing resources and influencing our networks to reduce negative EES impacts, while creating a net positive impact through our business activities.

 Our Philosophy

-CIMB Group's business philosophy centers on enduring impact beyond short-term gains.
-With a legacy spanning over four decades, we drive progress as a financial institution, meeting present expectations while safeguarding the future.
-Our core mission in banking revolves around fostering empowered growth, enabled by sustainable practices that benefit everyone.
+CIMB Group's business philosophy centres on creating enduring impact beyond short-term gains.
+With a legacy spanning over a century, we drive progress as a financial institution, meeting present expectations while safeguarding the future.
+Our core mission in banking revolves around advancing customers and society, enabled by business practices that benefit everyone.

 Our accountability extends to our business's influence on both the planet and society.
 We are committed to responsible operations, aiming to create a net positive impact that aligns with our vision of a better future.
-This commitment drives us to optimise resources, capabilities and influence for positive economic, environmental, and social change.
-Our forward-looking approach aims at building a sustainable legacy for CIMB and its stakeholders, including employees, customers and communities.
+This commitment drives us to optimise resources, capabilities and influence for positive economic, environmental and social change.
+Our forward-looking approach aims to build a meaningful legacy for CIMB and its stakeholders, including employees, customers and communities.

 We focus on two key aspects for net positive impact.
 Firstly, minimising our footprint entails reducing negative effects from our operations and enabled activities.
 This involves conducting environmental and social risk assessments, integrating best management practices and reducing carbon footprint across our value chain.

 Secondly, maximising our handprint means creating positive impacts.
-We achieve this by offering financial services aligned to our Green, Social, Sustainable Impact Products and Services (GSSIPS) framework.
-Our commitment extends to supporting SMEs, promoting financial inclusion, and sustainable development through partnerships and awareness-building efforts.
+We achieve this by offering financial services aligned with our Green, Social, Sustainable Impact Products and Services (GSSIPS) framework.
+Our commitment extends to accelerating the transition of our corporate and SME clients towards low-carbon operations, while promoting financial inclusion and sustainable development through partnerships and awareness-building efforts.

 Our Sustainability Principles

 Through our ASEAN-wide presence, we can play a significant role in shaping the sustainability landscape in the region.
-Our pledge of #CIMBforTomorrow means that we aim to use our influence to not only improve the environmental, social and governance practices within our own operations, but to create net positive impacts for everyone connected to the Group.
-This is encapsulated in our Sustainability Principles, which are embedded in our organisational purpose and Forward23+ strategy:
+Our pledge of #CIMBforTomorrow means that we aim to use our influence to not only improve the environmental, social and governance practices across our own operations, but also to create net positive impact for everyone connected to the Group.
+This is encapsulated in our Sustainability Principles, which are embedded in our organisational purpose and Forward30 strategy:

-• Engage actively and openly with our stakeholders regarding the management of sustainability risk, and to identify opportunities for sustainable development
+• CIMB will engage actively and openly with our stakeholders in the proactive management of sustainability risk and identification of opportunities for sustainable development

 Sustainable Development Goals

-Based on our material matters, sector exposure, and areas of our direct impact and influence, we have prioritised 7 of the 17 SDGs.
-All our sustainability efforts, programmes and initiatives, performance tracking, and impact reporting in relation to our focus areas are structured and designed to meet specific targets of our 7 priority SDGs.
+Based on our material matters, sector exposure, and areas where we have direct impact and influence, we have prioritised 7 of the 17 SDGs.
+All our sustainability efforts, performance tracking, impact reporting and programmes and initiatives in relation to our focus areas are structured and designed to meet specific targets of our 7 priority SDGs.

 Net Zero by 2050

-We are committed to achieving net zero greenhouse gas (GHG) scope 1 and 2 emissions in our operations by 2030 and overall net zero GHG by 2050 (including scope 3 and financed emissions), in line with Nationally Determined Contributions and the 1.5 degrees scenario of the Paris Climate Agreement.
+We are committed to achieving net zero greenhouse gas (GHG) Scope 1 and 2 emissions in our operations by 2030 and overall Net Zero GHG emissions by 2050 (including Scope 3 and financed emissions), in line with Nationally Determined Contributions and the 1.5 degrees scenario of the Paris Climate Agreement.

 Phasing out of coal by 2040

 We have committed to phasing out coal by 2040.
-We aim to halve our financing and investment exposure to the thermal coal mining sector by 2030 as an interim target.
-You may refer to the coal sector guide in the Sustainable Finance Framework, and our white paper for more information.
+As an interim target, we aim to halve our financing and investment exposure to the thermal coal mining sector by 2030.
+For more information, please refer to the Coal Sector Guide in the Sustainable Finance Framework and the whitepaper, Our Path to Net Zero – Charting a Course to Decarbonisation.

 We believe in leveraging our resources and influence to address social inequalities.
-Thus, we commit to invest RM150 million from 2021 to 2025 for the community, and 100,000 volunteering hours by 2024.
+We therefore commit to investing RM150 million from 2021 to 2025 in local communities, and to contributing 100,000 volunteering hours annually.

 We believe that the financial services sector is uniquely positioned to facilitate and support a just transition towards a low-carbon economy and bridge social gaps.
-Thus, we have made the conscientious decision to commit to mobilise RM100 billion in Green, Social, Sustainable Impact Products and Services between 2021 to 2024.
+Thus, we have made a commitment to mobilising RM100 billion in Green, Social, Sustainable Impact Products and Services between 2021 and 2024.

 International Chamber of Commerce (ICC) Sustainable Trade Finance Working Group

-We are an active member of the ICC Sustainable Trade Finance Working Group, an initiative that was set up in 2016 to develop best practice standards for sustainable trade.
+We are an active member of the ICC Sustainable Trade Finance Working Group, an initiative established in 2016 to develop best practice standards for sustainable trade.

 United Nations Global Compact

-We are a participant of the UN Global Compact (UNGC) and a member of the Malaysia network.
-Launched in 2000, the UNGC is a leading voluntary initiative that encourages global businesses to adopt sustainable and socially responsible policies based on ten principles covering human rights, labour, the environment and anti-corruption.
+We are a member of the UN Global Compact Network Malaysia & Brunei, a leading voluntary initiative that encourages global businesses to adopt sustainable and socially responsible policies based on 10 principles covering human rights, labour, the environment and anti-corruption.

 CEO Action Network

-We co-founded CAN with our partner, IMPACTO, in 2020 to create a closed-door peer-to-peer informal network of CEOs and board members committed to driving sustainable action in corporate Malaysia.
-With more than 70 members from over 20 critical sectors, CAN aspires to catalyse its members and the broader economy towards proactively shaping future-ready and ESG-integrated business models and ecosystems.
+We co-founded the CEO Action Network (CAN) with our partner, IMPACTO, in 2020 to create a closed-door, peer-to-peer informal network of CEOs and board members committed to driving sustainable action in corporate Malaysia.
+With more than 70 members from over 20 critical sectors, CAN aspires to catalyse its members and the broader economy towards proactively shaping future-ready, ESG-integrated business models and ecosystems.

 Joint Committee on Climate Change

 We play an active role in the Joint Committee on Climate Change (JC3), co-chaired by Bank Negara Malaysia (BNM) and the Securities Commission Malaysia (SC).
-JC3 works to mobilise collective action in Malaysia’s financial sector to promote climate resilience both within the sector and in the wider economy.
-The inputs, insights, and recommendations arising from JC3 are used to shape sustainability policies and regulations set by BNM and the SC.
-Currently, CIMB co-chairs the JC3 Subcommittee on Governance and Disclosure.
+JC3 works to mobilise collective action in Malaysia’s financial sector to promote climate resilience, both within the sector and across the wider economy.
+The inputs, insights and recommendations arising from JC3 are used to shape sustainability policies and regulations set by BNM and the SC.

-We are strong advocates of BNM’s Value-Based Intermediation (VBI), which aims to deliver the intended outcomes of Shariah through practices, conduct and offerings that generate positive and sustainable value for the economy, community, and environment, and are consistent with the commitment to benefitting shareholders’ sustainable returns and long-term interests.
-CIMB Islamic is currently part of the sub-working group for the VBI Financing and Investment Impact Assessment Framework (VBIAF) Sectoral Guide on Agriculture, Forestry and Fishing.
+We are strong advocates of BNM’s Value-Based Intermediation (VBI), which aims to deliver the intended outcomes of Shariah through practices, conduct and offerings that generate positive and sustainable value for the economy, community and environment, and that are consistent with the commitment to delivering sustainable returns and long-term value for shareholders.

 OUR ROADMAP